 Solving the Networking Challenges of Remote Sites July 03, 2018 Networking false Managing a network infrastructure across multiple locations comes with a set of specific challenges that single-location operations don’t have to consider.
 When a business looks to deliver products and services in locations closer to its customers, it needs to provide the same level of network support at each of its locations that other types of companies only need to support at a single site.
 Here are four of the most common challenges and proven solutions for this kind of network management.
 Duplicating the headquarters experience – In today’s world of travelling leadership and mobile workers, a common complaint is: “I can’t do things in the field that I can do at headquarters!” or “This is so slow in the field compared to HQ!”
 If a company expects work to be done in the field or across its locations, the network needs to enable the same Quality of Service everywhere.
 A managed networking service is the best way to ensure consistent speed and access.
 Overseeing employee access – Granting and revoking network access at a single location is a walk in the park compared to the complexity of supporting employee access across many sites.
 IT needs the ability to make changes quickly and accurately.
 This is where SD-WAN services are most helpful because they can integrate effortlessly with HR systems and pass user location data automatically based on a master system of record.
 Securing multiple branches – Firewalls are critical for corporate security, but a single, massive firewall across multiple locations can be unwieldy to manage and vulnerable to attacks across the system.
 SD-WAN helps with these needs too.
 Instead of depending on a single firewall to protect the network with all traffic funneling through a single headquarters location, local firewalls can be implemented at remote sites and kept current with SD-WAN integrations.
 Managing network complexity – At points where the corporate network touches the public network, management is crucial.
 VPN access, dangerous site prevention, IDS/IPS, Anti-Virus and more all need to be implemented, managed and monitored.
 Protecting network assets across a single location is difficult enough, but as these touch points grow in number and the negative attack culture gains strength, network management grows ever more complex.
 Businesses everywhere are using SD-WAN solutions to protect thousands of sites like this every day.
 For more information about how HughesONTM SD-WAN solutions can help you manage your corporate network across multiple locations – whether a few or a few hundred – click here.
-Categories See All SD-WAN (57) Networking (27) Retail Technology (21) Managed Security (12) Managed Services (11) EMV (11) SASE (9) Conference (7) Edge Computing (7) Digital Media (6) WiFi Analytics (4) SCS (1) Popular Blogs With SD-WAN, Pursuing Hybrid Cloud Connectivity Might Be Simpler Than You ThinkMay 14, 2021 3 Top Trend-based Opportunities for C-StoresJun 18, 2021 Managed Network Services Solve Real Business ChallengesJun 21, 2021 How Hughes Applies AI/ML to Improve Field ServicesJun 22, 2021 Three Retail Trends That Are Here to Stay Post-CovidJul 23, 2021 Related Posts See All How Hughes Applies AI/ML to Improve Field Services June 22, 2021 The Battle of Bandwidth: MPLS vs. SD-WAN May 11, 2021 Hughes Scores Highest: Why the Gartner Critical Capabilities Study is So Informative Jeff Bradbury February 16, 2021 A Half Century Connecting the World January 26, 2021 Success in a Hyper-Connected World Requires Global Connectivity Jeff Bradbury December 10, 2020 ENJOY THIS POST?
+Categories See All SD-WAN (58) Networking (31) Retail Technology (24) Managed Services (13) Managed Security (12) EMV (11) SASE (10) Conference (7) Edge Computing (7) Digital Media (6) WiFi Analytics (5) SCS (2) Popular Blogs Three Retail Trends That Are Here to Stay Post-CovidJul 23, 2021 HUG 2021 Digital Transformation Insights Jul 26, 2021 What to do When the Network is the Lifeline for a Franchise BusinessJul 28, 2021 5 Tips to Maintain Business as Usual During Hurricane SeasonAug 11, 2021 5 Digital Turning Points in RetailAug 16, 2021 Related Posts See All Is a More Hands-on Approach Better for Your Franchisee Networks—and Customers?
+October 12, 2021 5 Major Turning Points in the History of e-Commerce Tim Tang, Director, Enterprise Solutions September 02, 2021 Protecting Your Brand Takes More Than Trust August 25, 2021 5 Digital Turning Points in Retail Tim Tang, Director, Enterprise Solutions August 16, 2021 How Hughes Applies AI/ML to Improve Field Services June 22, 2021 ENJOY THIS POST?
 Provide your email below to receive a monthly round-up of what’s happening in the world of connectivity!
 First Name Last Name Email Company Campaign ID CAPTCHA This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.